xiaohajiayouo/Weakly-supervisied-lesion-analysis-for-COVID-19/README.md

 #### 7. Clustering the feature
 #### 8. Visualization
 #### 9. Model comparsion
 The complete framework can be seen in **Model\COVID_lesion.ipynb**, and the initial feature clustering method can be seen in **Model\lesion feature clustering and showing/ipynb**.
 In the Model folder，the lesion folder contains the lesion clustering and viuslization results.
-The diagnosis model weights and kmeans weights can see in
+The diagnosis model weights and kmeans weights can be seen in
 **Model\models** folder.

 # Reference
 The reference folder contains the models that is useful for me.
 I really want to appreciate the authors' work, but it has been long time since I downloaded them.
 Hence I cannot find out their source and I am sorry that I can not cite them here all.
-If you find these resources are helpul and see where they are come from, please cite their souce, thank you.
+If you think these resources are helpul and have seen where they are come from, please cite their souce, thank you.

-**More information realted to the framework can be seen in a PPT file named seventh.pptx, which I reported it in my seventh week meeting.**
+**More detalis realted to the framework can be seen in a PPT file named seventh.pptx, which I reported it in my seventh week meeting.**